frankstepanski/primineo-tech-bootcamp/2-javascript/week1/readme.md

 An **expression** in JavaScript is a piece of code that produces a value.
 ```
 console.log(1 + 2);

+// 1 + 2 is an expression that produces the value 3

+console.log(3);

+// 3 is an expression that produces the value 3
 ```

 A **statement** in JavaScript is a piece of code that performs an action.
 It doesn't produce a value.